 Period pieces are my favorite films to watch.
 They are historically fascinating and often times illustrate how the more things change, the more they stay the same.
 Peterloo, directed by Oscar nominated director Mike Leigh, gives us a bird’s eye view to one of the bloodiest episodes in British history, the infamous Peterloo Massacre of 1819.
 A massacre in which the government-backed cavalry charged into a peaceful crowd of over 60,000 that gathered in Manchester, England to demand democratic reform.
 Sound familiar?
 Not unlike, the current situation the UK is facing with Brexit and in our own backyard dealing with immigration and health reform.

-With a king that has lost his senses and with us in the US having a leader who isn’t to far removed from that Peterloo reinforces what happens when the greed of our government is greater than the need of the people they serve.
+With a king that has lost his senses and with America having a leader who isn’t to far removed from the times reflected upon in this film, Peterloo reinforces what occurs when the greed of our government is greater than the need of the people they serve.
 This is when the deterioration of our nation becomes inevitable.

 INTERVIEW WITH PETERLOO DIRECTOR MIKE LEIGH